-The best Chromebook games offer us a slice of sanity and entertainment in our hectic, chaotic lives.
-Thanks to the Google Play store, you've got viable gaming options on Chrome OS.
-There's only one catch: not all Android games run well (or at all) on Chrome OS — and some don't run at all — because they were initially built for phones and tablets and not laptops.
-And with each passing month, we get another title to put on this list of the best Chromebook games.
+The best Chromebook games offer us some much-needed entertainment to offset our stressful lives.
+Thanks to the Google Play store, you've got an incredible catalog of gaming options on Chrome OS.
+There's only one catch.
+Not all Android games run well on Chrome OS — and some don't run at all — because they were initially built for phones and tablets, not laptops.

 With all the games in the Google Play store, it's hard to know which one is worth downloading.
 That's why we've put together a list of the best Chromebook games you can find.

 Top Chromebook games include the madly addictive Fallout Shelter, which runs without a stutter and benefits greatly from the larger screen, and Among Us, an excellent whodunnit murder multiplayer game that you can play with friends or strangers.

 What is the best Chromebook game?

 The best Chromebook game is Alto's Odyssey, especially if you're the type of Chromebook gamer who prefers blissful, relaxing games to zone out to so that you can escape into a fascinating virtual world.
 It's mesmerizing as you snowboard (or sandboard) downhill through hypnotic landscapes in the background.

 You're playing as a man called Alto who races downhill on an infinite, never-ending slope on a board; you'll get to spin around in the air with amazing tricks (backflips included) and collect coins along the way.
 You can jump over rocks and other impediments, and you must leap over them to stay in the flow of the game.
 Alto's Odyssey isn't for the gamer seeking complex mechanics to win the game.
 The reward with this game is the visual pleasure of sliding through an enthralling world and getting lost with Alto during his downhill Odyssey.